-Now that many schools, stores, and restaurants have reopened and sporting events and other similar activities are slowly resuming, face masks or coverings are required virtually everywhere.
+Now that many schools, stores, and restaurants have reopened and sporting events and other similar activities are slowly resuming, face masks or coverings are required in a lot of spaces.
 According to the Pew Research Center, more than eight in 10 U.S. adults (85%) say they have worn a facial covering or mask either all or most of the time while in public.

 With the global face mask market expected to increase to $50 billion by 2025, the printing industry segment that can meet this demand will also grow exponentially.
 Most printing businesses have already begun to retool their operations to address this market opportunity.